What is rain gauge sensor?

 1. **Rain Collection:**

-At the top of the device is a funnel that directs rainwater into one of two small compartments (buckets).
-Each bucket has a fixed capacity, typically between 0.2 to 0.5 mm of water.
+At the top of the device, there is a funnel.
+This funnel directs rainwater into one of two small buckets.
+Each bucket can hold a set amount of water, usually between 0.2 and 0.5 mm.

 2. **Tilting Mechanism:**

-As one bucket fills up with water and reaches its threshold, it tips over, emptying itself and simultaneously positioning the second bucket to collect incoming rainwater.
+When one bucket fills with water, it tips over.
+This empties the bucket and lets the second bucket collect the rainwater.

 3. **Switch Activation:**

-Every time a bucket tips, it activates an internal switch (e.g., reed switch), registering the event as a set amount of rainfall.
-Each tip represents an exact quantity of precipitation.
+Every time a bucket tips, it turns on an internal switch, like a reed switch.
+This records the event as a specific amount of rainfall.
+Each tip shows a precise quantity of precipitation.

 4. **Calibration for Accuracy:**